Interim Budget 2024-25 Applauded for Infrastructure Focus and Fiscal Discipline

 Earlier in her welcome remarks, Ms. Rupa Naik, Executive Director, MVIRDC World Trade Center Mumbai mentioned that the Hon’ble Finance Minister has delivered a development-oriented budget without resorting to populist schemes.
 Within the available resources, the Minister tried to support all sections of the society, whether it is farmers, women, youth, start-ups, MSMEs, small taxpayers and large corporates, she added.
 Ms. Naik raised hope that the budget measures will promote investment in sustainable manufacturing, green energy, real estate and infrastructure sectors.

-Infrastructure Union Budget 2024 Interim Budget 2024-25
+Union Budget 2024 Infrastructure Interim Budget 2024-25